Burnishing (metal): Effects on sliding contact

-In manufacturing
+In manufacturing (intentionally)

 Burnishing is not always unwanted.
 If it occurs in a controlled manner, it can have desirable effects.
 Burnishing processes are used in manufacturing to improve the size, shape, surface finish, or surface hardness of a workpiece.
-It is essentially a forming operation that occurs on a small scale.
-The benefits of burnishing often include combatting fatigue failure, preventing corrosion and stress corrosion, texturing surfaces to eliminate visual defects, closing porosity, creating surface compressive residual stress.
+It is essentially a forming operation which occurs on a small scale.
+The benefits of burnishing often include combating fatigue failure, preventing corrosion and stress corrosion, texturing surfaces to eliminate visual defects, closing porosity, and creating surface compressive residual stress.

 There are several forms of burnishing processes, the most common are roller burnishing and ball burnishing (a subset of which is also referred to as ballizing).
 In both cases, a burnishing tool runs against the workpiece and plastically deforms its surface.
 In some instances of the latter case (and always in ballizing), it rubs, in the former it generally rotates and rolls.
 The workpiece may be at ambient temperature, or heated to reduce the forces and wear on the tool.
 The tool is usually hardened and coated with special materials to increase its life.

-Ball burnishing, or ballizing, is a replacement for other bore finishing operations such as grinding, honing, or polishing.
+Ball burnishing, or ballizing, is a replacement for other bore finishing operations including grinding, honing, or polishing.
 A ballizing tool consists of one or more over-sized balls that are pushed through a hole.
 The tool is similar to a broach, but instead of cutting away material, it plows it out of the way.
 Ball burnishing is also used as a deburring operation.
 It is especially useful for removing the burr in the middle of a through hole that was drilled from both sides.

-Ball burnishing tools of another type are sometimes used in CNC milling centres to follow a ball-nosed milling operation: the hardened ball is applied along a zig-zag toolpath in a holder similar to a ball-point pen, except that the 'ink' is pressurised, recycled lubricant.
-This combines the productivity of a machined finish which is achieved by a 'semi-finishing' cut, with a better finish than obtainable with slow and time-consuming finish cuts.
+Ball burnishing tools of another type are sometimes used in CNC milling centers to follow a ball-nosed milling operation: the hardened ball is applied along a zig-zag toolpath in a holder similar to a ball-point pen, except that the 'ink' is pressurized, recycled lubricant.
+That combines the productivity of a machined finish which is achieved by a 'semi-finishing' cut, with a better finish than obtainable with slow and time-consuming finish cuts.
 The feed rate for burnishing is that associated with 'rapid traverse' rather than finish machining.